 RETURN TO UFO PAGE | E-MAIL ME

-AN APPRAISAL
+AN

-of MAJESTIC DOCUMENT SOM1-01
+APPRAISAL of MAJESTIC DOCUMENT SOM1-01

-While perusing the book table at a recent UFO event here in Denver, an interesting little pamphlet caught my eye.
+While perusing the book table at a recent UFO event here in Denver, an interesting little book caught my eye.
 There, not two feet away from me, sat a very official looking little pamphlet entitled EXTRATERRESTRIAL ENTITIES AND TECHNOLOGY, RECOVERY AND DISPOSAL or, more precisely Majestic 12 Group Special Operations Manual SOM1-01.
 Apparently a clandestine copy of a super secret government manual that promised to prove everything the UFO community had been telling me about Roswell and things like government cover-ups, crashed UFOs, and recovered alien bodies all these years, it was like finding a winning lottery ticket!

 It seemed too good to be true, and it immediately brought a few questions to mind.
-For example, how could the government be stupid enough to write all this stuff down and put it into a single document, especially considering the explosive nature of the material?
+For example, how could the government be stupid enough to write all this stuff down and put it into a single booklet, especially considering the explosive nature of the material?
 And, for that matter, how could a document that supposedly contained the most sensitive secrets of our government come into the possession of UFO groups all over the country, thereby demonstrating that there was a hole in our government's document security procedures big enough to drive a lawyer's ego through (as well as left me wondering what other vital secrets might be floating around out there waiting to turn up)?
 And, finally, it left me wondering why no one from the government seemed particularly concerned that local UFO clubs all over the country were selling their top secret documents from a book table at the back of UFO events.
 After all, if genuine, the thing is technically government property and, as such, subject to immediate seizure.
 Even though it was dated April of 1954, it was still classified and even carried a label on the front warning that the examination or use by unauthorized personnel is strictly forbidden and is punishable by law.
 Since I assume I'm one of those unauthorized personnel it's referring to, I immediately wondered if having the book in my possession wouldn't compel a SWAT team to kick down my door and haul me off to the pokey.
 However, noticing that no one else seemed to be sharing my concerns (or perhaps they had just failed to see the warning) and intrigued enough to want to see what was in it, I shoveled over my five bucks and beat a hasty retreat for the exit before I was nabbed by some eagle-eyed G-Man.

 Now for those not familiar with this book, it turns out that SOM1-01 is part of a larger body of writings known mysteriously as the "Majestic Documents": a collection of top secret government correspondence supposedly written by top political and military leaders of the forties, fifties and sixties concerning the question of UFOsor, more specifically, dealing with the recovery and examination of crashed UFOs (and, sometimes, their dead crews).
 Obviously, if authentic, they blow the lid off the entire UFO/Government cover-up conspiracy thingey as well as confirm fifty years of ufology legend.
 Pretty heady stuff, that.
 As such, I was pretty anxious to see what it had to say, and after I managed to shake the government limos that I'm certain were trying to follow me after I left, I got home and took a look at it.

 What follows are own opinions concerning the likelihood of this thing being authentic and by no means should they be considered the last word on the subject (unless you want them to be).
-Further, I admit that I'm no expert on documentation verification, forensics, handwriting analysis and all stuff, and since I have no authentic top secret government manuals on hand to compare the book to, my opinion is not based on anything like cold, hard science.
+Further, I admit that I'm no expert on documentation verification, forensics, handwriting analysis and all that stuff, and since I have no authentic top secret government manuals on hand to compare the book to, my opinion is not based on anything like cold, hard science.
 Still, I have worked with sensitive material in the past (while in the Navy and later with Lockheed Martin Astronautics) so I'm not a complete boob either (emphasis on complete).
 As such, between what little I do know and going with my gut instincts, these, then, are my impressions as to the authenticity of SOM1-01.

-First Impressions
+First

 The first thing that struck me about SOM1-01 is that there's not much to it